wenlianglaw/StickersAndWishes/README.md

 |----------------------------------------------------------------------|
 ```

-Stickers:   How many stickers do you have.
+Stickers:   How many stickers you currently have.

-Section 1:  Display all the current wishes.
+Section 1:  Display all the wishes.

 Command:  Command from keyboard.

 ## Features ##

 - Add/Remove stickers
 - Add/Use a wish.
 - Search wishes.
 - Mofidy a wish.
 - Save to / load from disk.